heptarri/dcsapp-web/README.md

-# DCSAPP-WEB
+# Spark Store Web Pages

-## This is part of Deepin Community Store's Client Pages.
+## This is part of Spark Store's Client Pages.

-> If you find every trouble in this project,please e-mail at beautifuldistance@163.com .
+> If you find every trouble in this project,please e-mail at qingdkj@outlook.com .

 ## Build Setup